Everyone cannot do everything

 The global logistics market has grown steadily over the last decades.
 The onset of the economic downturn in 2008 resulted in a new assessment of the situation becoming essential, however.
 Several factors impose themselves on the sector from the outside, but internal processes and strategies need to be taken into account too.

-The logistics industry, an important driver of the economy, will by no means go under, that much is clear.
+dirty snapchat groups The logistics industry, an important driver of the economy, will by no means go under, that much is clear.
 Even if consumption habits change, or environmental awareness becomes stronger – meaning that customers start to demand ever more green logistics – people will still always want to buy goods which are not available right on their doorstep.

-Speaking of doorsteps – online shopping is one of the new forms of consumer behaviour that is likely to continue to grow in the near-term future.
+go to site Speaking of doorsteps – online shopping is one of the new forms of consumer behaviour that is likely to continue to grow in the near-term future.
 Logistics companies need to reorganise for this, in order to retain their share of the transport volume of goods ordered in this way.

-In this context the so-called last mile plays an important role – that is to say, the individual transport of the goods to the ultimate consumer, rather than to a large distribution centre.
+source In this context the so-called last mile plays an important role – that is to say, the individual transport of the goods to the ultimate consumer, rather than to a large distribution centre.

 Other important measures which will (and have to) be taken by large, medium-sized and small businesses alike is investment in the sustainability of logistics.
 According to the company Deutsche Post climate change is one of the biggest problems in the world – particularly in Asia, it says, with China and India at the forefront.
 The reduction of CO2 emissions costs money, and it should be enforced through international regulations.
 Every logistics business segment – the sea and air modes, and overland transport particularly– is affected.